 Progress in improving the coverage of needles and syringes provided, an essential HIV prevention service for people who inject drugs

-Injecting drug use is the main route of transmission for about 12% of people acquiring HIV globally.
+Injecting drug use is one of the main routes through which people acquire HIV globally.
 Preventing HIV transmission caused by injecting drug use is one of the key challenges in reducing the burden of HIV.

 Number of needles and syringes distributed in the past 12 months by needle-syringe programmes

 Number of people who inject drugs in the country

 For the numerator: Programme data used to count the number of needles and syringes distributed

 For the denominator: Estimation of the number of people who inject drugs in the country